React Native SDK

 notification_deliverednotification_openednotification_dismissednotification_action_clickednotification_expired

 React Native JavaScript alone cannot observe every OS callback. iOS delivery and expiry require a UNNotificationServiceExtension. iOS open, dismiss, and action events require UNUserNotificationCenterDelegate.
-Android dismiss and action events require native BroadcastReceiver and PendingIntent wiring.
+Android dismiss and action events require native BroadcastReceiver, PendingIntent, and sometimes WorkManagerwiring.

 const session = analytics.getSession();